CHeuberger/JZirconium/README.md

   Alternative: the `Graph` system property can be set to point to the Graphviz `dot` **executable** (ignores `GRAPHVIZ_HOME`):
   `java -DGraph=path-to-dot -jar jzirconium.jar`

+### Warning

+Branch `java8` is just the main branch retrofitted to Java version 8 - it is not intended for development.
+The branch will normally be updated by a forced push after a rebase.